 Maria enjoys giving things a go, so she encourages children in her pre-primary environment to do the same.
 Maria, who is originally from New Zealand, was completely sold on the Montessori approach after attending a University Lecture and seeing children demonstrating their love and knowledge of Montessori equipment.
-She loves seeing her students really satisfied when they complete a job on their own and then go back and chose it again and again and eventually start to show another child how to do it – “that’s so rewarding!”
+She loves seeing her students really satisfied when they complete a job on their own and then go back and chose it again and again, and eventually start to show another child how to do it – “that’s so rewarding!”
 Maria and her family have a black and white cat called ChaCha and pet fish.
 In her spare time, she loves exploring markets and beaches, as well as enjoying local community events in Perth with her family.

 Ria is from Carrickmacross, a small town in Co Monaghan (Ireland), which is the birthplace of Irish poet Patrick Kavanagh.
-As a teacher, she feels lucky to be able to observe children who have been working on a challenging task over time, the look on their face when they finally get it – the ‘ah ha’ moment.
+As a teacher, she feels lucky to be able to observe children who have been working on a challenging task over time, she loves seeing the look on their face when they finally get it – the ‘ah ha’ moment.
 Her favourite quote is: “One test of the correctness of educational procedure is the happiness of the child” – Dr Maria Montessori.
-She enjoys long-distance running, and you might say that she loves the water as she is a keen surfboat rower, competes with surfboats for her local surf club, and rows riverboats.
+She enjoys long-distance running, and she loves the water as she is a keen surfboat rower, competes with surfboats for her local surf club, and rows riverboats.
 When she is not on the water, she loves spending time with her family and their loveable labradoodle called Arthur.

 Ciara loves seeing the joy that the Montessori method brings to children and, in her classroom, she is always amazed when she witnesses the wonder on a child’s face as they complete a task for the first time.
-Her favourite Montessori quote is: “The education of a small child, therefore, does not aim at preparing him for school, but for life.”
+Her favourite Montessori quote is: “The education of a small child, therefore, does not aim at preparing [them] for school, but for life.”
 Ciara is originally from County Cork (Ireland) and, in addition to English, also speaks Gaeilge.
-In Perth, Ciara loves to go snorkelling and swimming at our amazing beaches; and during the school holidays, she loves travelling to new countries and experiencing new cultures.
+Ciara loves to go snorkelling and swimming at our amazing beaches; and during the school holidays, she loves travelling to new countries and experiencing new cultures.

 Eavan enjoys skydiving, open water diving, and bungy jumping – she even holds the record for the highest bungee jump in New Zealand!
 She is originally from Ireland but has travelled extensively through South East Asia and New Zealand.
-Eavan has worked in childcare; with children and adults with severe to profound autism and learning difficulties; as a kindy teacher; and she’s been an Education Assistant at our school for a couple of years.
+Eavan has worked in childcare; with children and adults with severe to profound autism and learning difficulties; as a kindy teacher; and she’s been an Education Assistant at our school for a few years.
 Eavan feels the best part of her work is seeing the children develop and grow, not only academically, but also emotionally, socially, and spiritually.

 Audré loves to see her students’ eyes light up when they grasp new concepts or experience new things.
-She is originally from South Africa and lived in Canada prior to moving to Australia.
+She is originally from South Africa and also lived in Canada prior to moving to Australia.
 She has worked in various industries, from a wildlife sanctuary in South Africa to running her own before and after school care in Canada.
 There, a friend introduced her to the Montessori method and she has worked in education ever since.
 Audré started working at our school in 2011 and her favourite Maria Montessori quote is: “The essence of independence is to be able to do something for one's self.”
-When she is not at work, Audré likes to do oil painting and exploring the countryside.
+When she is not at work, Audré likes to do oil painting and explore the countryside.